tomcam/tom.im/README.md

 ## [Free Image Sites, Early 2020 edition](articles/free-image-sites-early-2020.html)
 Looking for artwork you can include in your webites at no charge, even if it's a commercial site?
-Here's a list of resources, wth
+Here's a list of resources.

 ## [Installing Ranger on MacOS](tutorials/ranger-macos-bash.html)